EnterpriseDB/barman/doc/barman-cloud-backup.1.md

 -j, --bzip2
 :    bzip2-compress the tar files when uploading to the cloud

--e, --encrypt
+-e, --encryption
-:    enable server-side encryption for the transfer.
+:    The encryption algorithm used when storing the uploaded data in S3.
      Allowed values: 'AES256'|'aws:kms'.

 -d, --dbname